 Spam phishing is one of the oldest forms of phishing that’s been around the internet for decades.
 Hackers use text like the (in)famous “Nigerian Prince” and send millions of spam emails to people worldwide.

 Spear phishing is a form of phishing when a threat actor targets a particular person as, in the example above.
 It can prove extremely devastating because hackers use people’s personal information for leverage when orchestrating such attacks.
-To avoid this, it’s best to keep your personal information private and refrain from putting your sensitive data on social media platforms.
+It’s best to keep information about yourself private.
+General advice is to avoid putting data that can put you in danger of phishing on social media platforms like Instagram, Facebook or Twitter.

 We’ve discussed an element of URL phishing in the above example, but it is essentially a form of phishing that’s carried out by spoofing domain names.
 The most common cases of this kind of URL spoofing are confusing letters like “r” and “n” with “m,” “.co” with “.com,” and so on.